COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Many charities are suffering significant falls in income as a result of coronavirus and are therefore not in a position to compensate employees for any additional costs incurred by them from having to work at home (such as heat, light, water etc).

 Charities in this position can point their staff in this position to a new microsite set up by HMRC to enable them to claim tax relief on those costs.
-For most staff, this amounts to £62 for the tax year 2020/21.
+For most staff, this amounts to £62 for each of the tax years 2020/21 and 2021/22.
 More detail is given in Help for Individuals and Workers, below.

 Working parents who lose a child under the age of 18 will receive two weeks’ statutory leave and